Key Takeaways

 Do you know what the Fujiwhara effect is?

-Now, you may be thinking, “What does this have to do with anything for me as a financial advisor?”
+Now you may be thinking, “What does this have to do with me as a financial advisor?”

 Good question.

-I believe there is a Fujiwhara effect building right now in the financial world that financial advisors must be aware of – how these two minor storms have the potential to merge into one perfect storm for retirees.
+I believe two “storms” are forming right now in the financial world - and together, they have the potential to create a perfect storm for retirees.

 Figure 1: Statista, U.S. Fertility Rates (2020)